qiusuor/DeepQC/README.md

 Training code can be found in <font color=#0099ff  face="黑体">python</font> folder.
 The author would be pleased if someone upload their well-trained models of diversity platforms.

-In our observation, DeepQC still has huge potentiality in running speed.
-We do plan to release a faster verison in future using multi-threading technology.